Follow these instructions to copy the embed code for a HubSpot form.

 6. Embed your HubSpot form on your external page

-In this step, you will take the form's embed code (copied on step 4) and paste it within your external page.
-With that said, this requires you to access the HTML code of the external page in question.
-Normally, if you are unsure of where to insert the form's embed code within the HTML of your external page, we recommend consulting with your website administrator to ensure the form is embedded appropriately in the desired spot.
+You'll now need to paste the form's embed code (copied in step 4) in the HTML of your external page.
+If you are unsure of where to paste the form's embed code, we recommend consulting with your website administrator to ensure the form is embedded in the correct place.